 - Nursing on demand.
 Another “must-do” if you are planning to both keep and increase your milk supply.
 I read that your baby and your body are “communicating” via his saliva.
 That’s how your body knows how much milk to produce.
 Also, another cool thing I read: milk is different at every feed.
 It’s constantly adjusting to your baby’s needs that will be again, transferred via his saliva.

-Bonus: Not exactly sure what to eat in order to boost your milk supply?
+Bonus: Not exactly sure what to eat to boost your milk supply?
 Luckily I got you covered!
-I’ve created a full 7-day meal plan (21 meal ideas + links to the recipes) that can make your life much easier.
+I’ve created a full 7-day meal plan (21 meal ideas + links to the recipes) that can make your life easier.
 You’ll also get a list of all the foods you can eat to boost your milk supply together with a snack list.

 The first type of pain – physical